For those faculty and staff who often invite and work with international scholars and students, below are some helpful resources and links.

 Guest Researchers (Non-Student/Non-Faculty) and Post-Doctoral Scholars

 An individual who has completed at least a bachelor’s degree in his or her home country and will not be classified as a student for University administrative purposes should most likely enter the country as a J-1 research visitor in partnership with the Office for Postdoctoral Scholars.
+More information about that process can be found on our Scholars/Department Instructions page.

 Seminars, Conferences and Workshops